Support for the community of Badger Farm & Oliver’s Battery during the Covid-19 crisis.

 - Read a book:

 - Hampshire Library Service has been gradually building its online offering over the last few years and use of the digital service has steadily grown.
-To access the free digital resources (audio and e-book for adults and children) on offer from Hampshire Libraries, visit hants.gov.uk/always-open-online where you can find a host of resources, and instructions on how to join.
+To access the free digital resources (audio and e-book for adults and children) on offer, visit the Hampshire Libraries eBooks and eAudiobooks page where you can find a host of resources, and instructions on how to join.

 - Find cheap, or even free, ebooks from Amazon, Apple and others through bookbub.